EymenAkb/Books/Books.md

 - `List books` from your library,
 - `Search books` in your library,
 - `Delete books` from your library,
-- `Configure books` from your library.
+- `Configure books` in your library.

 The purpose of the project is learning conditions mentioned below: